 With so many patients requiring various medical tests, notifying patients of the results places a significant burden on your staff.
 Each patient must be contacted individually, which is time your staff could better utilise elsewhere.
 If calls go unanswered or to voicemail, this is wasted time, especially when people are increasingly ignoring phone calls.

 Certain test results will always require a personal phone call to a patient, but in many cases the patient simply needs to be notified of the results and that no further action is required.

-For these results, there is SMS.
+For these results, there is SMS notification.
 It’s quick, direct and efficient.